frankischilling/cupidex/README.md

 2. Verify locale settings: `locale`
 3. Try updating your terminal emulator to a newer version

-Note: Some terminal emulators like Alacritty, iTerm2, or Windows Terminal provide better Unicode/emoji support than others.
+Note: Some terminal emulators like Alacritty, iTerm2, Konsole, and Kitty are known to work better with unicode/emojis.

 # Features